Kitt Klassen, LCPC

 Kitt uses a tailored approach to therapy that takes into account each client’s needs, identity, background, and goals.
 They use techniques from EMDR, IFS, Mindfulness, Emotionally-Focused Therapy, and other approaches to help clients find their way to true authenticity.
 Learn more about Kitt’s background, training, and education in the sections below.

-Modalities (lenses through which I practice counseling):
+Modalities through which I practice counseling:

 My identities, privileges, and social location: